 - Salt and pepper- Season to taste.
 I like to add some a pinch of red pepper flakes for an extra kick.

 This recipe requires just one big can of crushed tomatoes, olive oil, and some spices and herbs.
 In the summer months, I gather lots of jersey plum tomatoes and roast them to keep plenty of crushed tomatoes in my freezer.
 But feel free to use the cans if you do not want to can or freeze tomatoes yourself.

-Steps to Making Authentic Italian Tomato Sauce
+Steps to Making Authentic Italian Marinara Sauce Recipe

 - Garnish with herbs and serve.

 Here are some easy dinners that include my easy perfect sauce:

 - Ravioli Bake via Dizzy Busy and Hungry

 - Baked Gnocchi with Ricotta via Taste and Tell